• Skip to secondary menu

 Top 10 American IPAs Brewed in America

-This Top Ten American IPA list is from the U.S. Open Beer Championship, Great American Beer Festival, and World Beer Cup.
+This Top Ten American IPA list is from the U.S. Open Beer Championship, Great American Beer Festival, and World Beer Cup and more.
 An American IPA (India Pale Ale) is a hop-forward craft beer style that originated in the United States, characterized by its bold aroma, pronounced bitterness, and vibrant flavors of citrus, pine, floral, and tropical fruit from American-grown hops like Cascade, Citra, and Simcoe.
 It typically has an ABV ranging from 5.5% to 7.5% and a clean, dry finish, with a light to medium malt backbone that lets the hops take center stage.

 1. Bell’s Two Hearted Ale – Bell’s Brewery (Michigan)